 Figure 2: Crown detail.
 Juvenile Lincoln’s Sparrow, Embrun Sewage Lagoons, Embrun, Ontario.
 23 July 2017.

 Figure 3: Overall bird detail, juvenile Lincoln’s at left; juvenile Swamp at right.
-At left photographed at the Embrun Sewage Lagoons, Embrun, Ontario on 23 July 2017.
-At right photographed at the Nonquon Sewage Lagoons in Port Perry, Ontario on 21 July 2017.
+At left photographed at the Embrun Sewage Lagoons, Embrun, Ontario on 23 July 2017; at right, at the Nonquon Sewage Lagoons in Port Perry, Ontario on 21 July 2017.
 Copyright Wayne Renaud.
 Note also in this photo the delicate build of the legs and feet of the Lincoln’s in direct comparison to the Swamp (relative size difference between birds in photos was manipulated by eyeballing, so therefore it is not exact)

 Figure 4: Overall bird detail, juvenile Lincoln’s at left; juvenile Swamp at right.
-At left photographed at the Embrun Sewage Lagoons, Embrun, Ontario on 23 July 2017.
-At right photographed in St. John’s, Newfoundland, on 22 July 2017.
+At left photographed at the Embrun Sewage Lagoons, Embrun, Ontario on 23 July 2017; at right, in St. John’s, Newfoundland, on 22 July 2017.
 Copyright Frank King.
 Note also in this photo the delicate build of the legs and feet of the Lincoln’s in direct comparison to the Swamp (relative size difference between birds in photos was manipulated by eyeballing, so therefore it is not exact)

 Figure 5: Overall bird detail, juvenile Lincoln’s at left; juvenile Swamp at right.
 At left photographed at the Embrun Sewage Lagoons, Embrun, Ontario on 23 July 2017.
 At right photographed in St. John’s, Newfoundland, on 22 July 2017.
 Copyright Frank King.
 Note also in this photo the delicate build of the legs and feet of the Lincoln’s in direct comparison to the Swamp (relative size difference between birds in photos was manipulated by eyeballing, so therefore it is not exact)